 "Darnand," Jerric said again.

 Darnand wiped the spatula and placed it on its cloth.
-He folded the empty leaf skin and set it aside."I'm busy."
+He folded the empty leaf skin and set it aside.
+“I am busy.”

 "It's important."

 Darnand picked up another leaf and placed it in the ready position in front of him.
 He picked up the knife.
-"So is this," he said curtly.
+“So is this.”

 The knife slid down the plump leaf in a perfect line.
 Darnand braced himself for Jerric's reply.
 Something about him squeezing his own juice, Darnand guessed.

-"I need to finish this," replied Darnand without looking over.
-He makes more noise than a Billy on a wooden bridge, thought Darnand.
+“I need to finish this,” replied Darnand without looking over.
+He makes more noise than a Billy on a wooden bridge.
 He scraped the leaf.

 "I'll do it for you later," said Jerric.
 "I need your help."

-"You'll just pull up the fibers.
-'Quick and dirty' is not an alchemist's motto."
+“You will pull up too many fibers.
+‘Quick and dirty’ is not an alchemist’s motto.”
 He wiped his spatula and placed it on its cloth.

 "Darnand," Jerric said.

-"No tricks," said Jerric.
-"I'm running out of time, and I really need help."
+“No more tricks,” said Jerric.
+“I’m running out of time.
+I really need help.”

 Darnand folded the leaf skin and placed it aside.
 He hooked a chair leg with his foot and sat down.